davidcwhite/solara_ai_data_analysis/README.md

 ## Features

 - Clean, modern UI with a slide-out chat panel
-- Integration with OpenAI's GPT-3.5 Turbo model
+- Integration with OpenAI's GPT models
 - Responsive design that works on various screen sizes
 - Smooth animations and transitions
 - Prompt suggestions to help users get started with data analysis
+- Real-time streaming of AI responses

 ## Requirements